Online Algorithms with Unreliable Guidance: Online Bipartite Matching

-In our proofs, we assume that $G$ admits a perfect matching, as we show that $\bipAlg$ (\autoref{alg:ranking-dtb}) obtains its worst competitive ratio against this class of graphs (\autoref{lem:node-removal}).
-We hence note $n = |V| = |U|$.
-For the rest of this section we fix a maximum matching $M^{*}$ for the considered graph and call $m^{*}(u)$ the match of node $u \in U$ in $M^{*}$ and $m^{*}(v)$ the match of a node $v$ in $M^{*}$.
-We will always assume that the good guide suggests to match according to $M^{*}$ regardless of the online algorithm's actions.
+From now on, we call $M^{*}$ a maximum matching (the optimal offline solution); let $x \in U \cup V$, we call $m^{*}(u) \in V$ the match of $x$ according to $M^{*}$.
+To fix a guide, we assume that a good guidance suggests to match according to $M^{*}$.
 When $u \in U$ is revealed, we call $N(u)$ the set of neighbors of $u$ that were not already matched by the considered algorithm.
+The proof of~\autoref{thm:comp-ratio-bipartite-ranking} is inspired by the work of Birnbaum and Mathieu~\cite{DBLP:journals/sigact/BirnbaumM08}.